Stage set for thrilling US Open finish in LA

-LOS ANGELES : Rickie Fowler has a chance to cap a remarkable comeback story with his first major title while Rory McIlroy can put an end to his nine-year major drought in the final round of the U.S. Open on Sunday.
+LOS ANGELES: Rickie Fowler has a chance to cap a remarkable comeback story with his first major title while Rory McIlroy can put an end to his nine-year major drought in the final round of the US Open on Sunday (Jun 18).

 Fowler grinded his way to a round of even-par 70 at the Los Angeles Country Club on Saturday to enter the final round tied atop the leaderboard with fellow American Wyndham Clark at 10-under par.

-They will be in the final pairing again on Sunday and are scheduled to tee off at 2:30pm local time (2130 GMT).
+They will be in the final pairing again on Sunday and are scheduled to tee off at 2.30pm local time.

 Southern California native Fowler is a former top-10 player who fell off the golf map in recent years but has been in first place at the end of each round to the delight of his many fans in LA.